LevInteractive/product-calculator/README.md

 * Use React + es6 + modules + clean code
 * You can use flux inspired architecture.
 * You should not need to add any custom css.
 Simply use [React Bootstrap](http://react-bootstrap.github.io/components.html).
 The CSS [is already included](server/app.html).
+You should put careful thought in to which components you decide to use so the tool is user-friendly as possible.
 * You can use any other framework/lib you would like, but simplicity is best.
 * You can not use jQuery. kthx.
 * You can only use `npm` as a dependency manager (not bower or anything else).
 Just add to the the current [package.json](src/package.json) file.
 * You do not need to touch anything in /server/.
 * Calculator must load in initial products upon page load (api/products).
+* Pay attention to the dot files in the root of the project.
 * Bonus points for unit testing.
-* Pay attention to the dot files in the root of the project.
+* Bonus points if it works offline.

 ## Getting Started